-Executive officers, directors and employees of Canaccord from time to time may invest in securities of private or public companies, or investment funds in which Canaccord, or an affiliate of Canaccord, is an investor or for which Canaccord carries out investment banking assignments, publishes research or acts as a market maker.
-There are certain risks that, because of such investment, a director, officer or employee may take actions which would conflict with the best interests of Canaccord.
-In addition, certain of the directors of Canaccord also serve as directors of other companies involved in a wide range of industry sectors; consequently, there exists the possibility for such directors to be in a conflict of interest.
+Executive officers, directors and employees of Canaccord Genuity Group from time to time may invest in securities of private or public companies, or investment funds in which Canaccord Genuity Group, or an affiliate of Canaccord Genuity Group, is an investor or for which Canaccord Genuity Group carries out investment banking assignments, publishes research or acts as a market maker.
+There are certain risks that, because of such investment, a director, officer or employee may take actions that would conflict with the best interests of Canaccord Genuity Group.
+In addition, certain of the directors of Canaccord Genuity Group also serve as directors of other companies involved in a wide range of industry sectors; consequently, there exists the possibility for such directors to be in a conflict of interest.